 For the quality of supplies, it has the OSHA and ANSI certifications.
 It is the perfect survival kit for your next camping trip or for your company.
 The box is highly organized with small compartments inside that are making access to the box easier than ever.
 The box is plastic and it is highly resistant to impacts.

 This first aid box is a little different from others on our list as the box is constructed from a plastic material which means it will be durable.
 It includes your basic first aid kit supplies and is recommended for minor emergencies.

 It is important to know that the weight and size of this kit are too big to fit a backpack and unless you are going on a trip with a vehicle, this kit is too bulky for you.

-This kit can be mounted on the wall of your home or office for easy access.
+This first aid kit can be mounted on the wall of your home or office for easy access.
 An instruction guide is also included to help keep you calm in times of emergency.
-The expiration date of the entire kit is about 2 years, however, some items might need replacing a bit earlier.
+The expiration date of the entire first aid kit is about 2 years, however, some items might need replacing a bit earlier.